Become a Volunteer

 How much time do I have to give?

 You need to be able to give around 3 hours each week, plus travel time.
-Also, attend a support group meeting every other month for 2.5 hours.
+You will also attend one of our Volunteer support group meetings- these are held every other month for around 2 hours.

 What skills and experience do I need?

-All our volunteers receive comprehensive free training so do not need any previous qualifications or specific experience to volunteer with us.
+All of our volunteers receive comprehensive free training, so you do not need any previous qualifications or specific experience to volunteer with us!
 During the training, participants will be expected to demonstrate openness, compassion, reliability, trustworthiness, recognition of any major losses of their own and a commitment to learning.

 What training will I receive?